dhrub123/AWS/RDS_AURORA_ELASTICACHE/RDS.md

   + Possibility to encrypt the master and read replicas with AWS KMS - AES-256 Encryption
   + Encryption has to be defined at launch time
   + **If master is not encrypted, read replicas will also not be encrypted**
-  + Transparent data encryption - TDE is available for ORACLE and SQL server.
+  + Transparent data encryption - TDE is available for ORACLE and SQL Server DB , not mySQL or POSTGRE.
 + In-Flight Encryption
   + SSL certificates to encrypt data to RDS in flight
   + Provide SSL options with trust certificate when connecting to database